haiton266/pothole-deepstream/README.md

 # Deepstream YOLOv11

-This repo is used for DUT science research contest.
-Using Deepstream and target highest performance on Jetson Nano.
+This repo is used for the DUT science research contest.
+Using DeepStream and targeting the highest performance on Jetson Nano.

 Output Results - Frame with ROI
 ![Output Frame with ROI](assets/img700.jpg)